Join our conversation with the Agile community about diversity and inclusion.

 D&I is Good Business

-D&I is also good business.
+D&I is also a good business.
 Higher levels of racial and gender diversity are associated with increased sales, more customers, greater market share, and greater relative profits.
 If that’s not compelling enough, consider this: successful tech start-ups have twice as many women in senior positions.

 D&I in the Tech World